Applications for the 2024 Monticello Teacher Institute are open!

 The Application Process

-The 2023 Monticello Teacher Institute will take place Sunday July 9 – Friday July 14, 2023 and Sunday July 23 – Friday July 28, 2023.
-To apply, complete an online application, which includes a series of short answer questions and uploading a resume and two letters of recommendation.
+To apply, complete an online application, which includes a series of short answer questions, uploading a resume, and two letters of recommendation.
 We will be accepting applications from October of 2023 until March 31, 2024 and will announce decisions in early April.
 Applicants can note their preference for a particular session on the online application.